stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 ## Writing Documentation

 Use Markdown for documents, such as README files, and the [JSDoc](http://usejsdoc.org/) format for documentation in code.
-The [Documentation.js](http://documentation.js.org/) generator uses JSDoc.
+The [Documentation.js](http://documentation.js.org/) generator builds sets of documentation from JSDoc.

 ## Other Development Tools